QubesOS/qubes-core-admin-client/doc/manpages/qvm-top.rst

 .. option:: name - NAME

-   Qube name.
+   Qube's name.

 .. option:: state - STATE

-   Current power state.

-.. option:: memory_used - MU

-   How much memory the domain is using.

-.. option:: memory_used_with_swap - MSU

-   How much memory including swap the domain is using.

-.. option:: memory_assigned - MS

-   How much memory the domain is allowed to claim at any time.

-.. option:: memory_max - MM

-   How much memory the domain can try to scale up to.

-.. option:: memory_usage_used - MU/MM

-   How much memory the domain is using in percentage.

-.. option:: memory_usage_used_with_swap - MSU/MU

-   How much memory the domain is swapping over what it is using.

-.. option:: memory_usage_assigned - MS/MM

-   How much memory the domain has assigned in percentage.

-.. option:: memory_usage_used_assigned - MU/MS

-   How much memory the domain is using from the assigned amount, in percentage.

-.. option:: cpu_time - CPUsec

-   How many seconds the domain has used from the CPU.

-.. option:: cpu_usage - CPU%

-   How much CPU the domain is using in percentage.

-.. option:: online_vcpus - VC

-   How many VCPUs are online.

-.. option:: memory_used_internal - MUi

-   How much memory the domain is using indirectly.

-.. option:: memory_assigned_internal - MSi

-   How much memory the domain is allowed to claim at any time.

-.. option:: cpu_time_internal - CPUisec

-   How many seconds the domain has used indirectly from the CPU.

-.. option:: cpu_usage_internal - CPUi%

-   How much CPU the domain is using indirectly in percentage.

-.. option:: online_vcpus_internal - VCi

-   How many VCPUs are online indirectly.

-.. option:: memory_used_total - MUT

-   How much memory the domain is using in total.

-.. option:: memory_assigned_total - MST

-   How much memory the domain is allowed to claim at any time.

-.. option:: cpu_time_total - CPU(s)T

-   How many seconds the domain has used in total from the CPU.

-.. option:: online_vcpus_total - VCT

-   How many VCPUs are online in total.
+   Qube's power state.

+.. option:: memory_used -> MU

+   How much memory the qube alleges to use.
+This value or part of it is broadcast by the qube, it can be a lie.

+.. option:: memory_used_with_swap -> MSU

+   How much memory including swap the qube alleges to use.
+This value or part of it is broadcast by the qube, it can be a lie.

+.. option:: memory_assigned -> MS

+   How much memory has been assigned to the qube, including videoram.
+A qube is allowed to claim this amount at any time, and it cannot use more memory than what has been assigned to it.
+When the system is under no memory pressure, this value is close to ``MM``, while when the system isunder memory pressure, the value can be as low as enough for the qube to survive.

+.. option:: memory_max -> MM

+   How much memory the qube can use from the system.
+Part of this value is reserved to videoram, while the rest is up to qmemman to balloon up this qube when there is enough free memory on the host.

+.. option:: memory_usage_used -> MU/MM

+   How much memory the qube alleges to use compared to the maximum it canuse from the system, in percentage.

+.. option:: memory_usage_assigned -> MS/MM

+   How much memory the qube has assigned compared to the maximum it can use from the system, in percentage.
+A high percentage means the system is not pressuring the qube to release memory.

+.. option:: memory_usage_used_assigned -> MU/MS

+   How much memory the qube alleges to use from the assigned amount, in percentage.
+A high percentage on non-memory-balanced qubes is irrelevant.
+On memory balanced qubes, a higher value indicates the qube is using a lot of the memory it has assigned, which might be near exhaustion, if ``MS`` can't be ballooned up anymore.

+.. option:: memory_usage_used_with_swap -> MSU/MU

+   How much memory the qube alleges to be swaping from what it alleges touse, in percentage.
+When it is over 10%, the qube might be swaping too much.

+.. option:: cpu_time -> CPUsec

+   How many seconds the qube has used from the CPU.

+.. option:: cpu_usage -> CPU%

+   How much CPU the qube is using, in percentage.

+.. option:: online_vcpus -> VC

+   How many Virtual CPUs are online.

+.. option:: memory_used_internal -> MUi

+   Same as MU, but internal usage.

+.. option:: memory_assigned_internal -> MSi

+   Same as ``MS``, but internal usage.

+.. option:: cpu_time_internal -> CPUisec

+   Same as ``CPUsec``, but internal usage.

+.. option:: cpu_usage_internal -> CPUi%

+   Same as ``CPU%``, but internal usage.

+.. option:: online_vcpus_internal -> VCi

+   Same as ``VC``, but internal usage.

+.. option:: memory_used_total -> MUT

+   ``MU`` + ``MUi``.

+.. option:: memory_assigned_total -> MST

+   ``MS`` + ``MSi``.

+.. option:: cpu_time_total -> CPUsecT

+   ``CPUsec`` + ``CPUisec``.

+.. option:: online_vcpus_total -> VCT

+   ``VC`` + ``VCi``.

 Notes
 -----

-Time printed represents the last moment the screen was refreshed.
+The clock shows the last time the screen was refreshed.
 It only happens when information is outdated.

-Values for HVMs are aggregated with its companion device model stub domain, therefore a HVM such as `sys-net` which has 2 VCPUs, with it's device model having 1 VCPU, will show 3 VCPUs.
-Same process is done for other properties when applicable.

 Authors
 -------